 A two-time national champion at Indiana University with goals in the finals of the 2003 and 2004 College Cups, Peterson was selected by the Colorado Rapids in the 2006 MLS SuperDraft.
 Following stints with Toronto FC and the San Jose Earthquakes, Peterson was signed by Sporting Kansas City in January 2012.
 Peterson, who represented the U.S. at the U-17, U-20 and U-23 levels, matched his career high with four goals in 2012.

-2014: MLS: Has two goals and two assists in 21 appeareances, 12 of them starts.
+2014: MLS regular season: Had two goals and two assists in 22 appeareances, 13 of them starts.
 Assisted Dom Dwyer's first goal in a 4-0 win over Montreal on April 19.
 Scored his first goal of the season, a game winner, in a 2-0 win over Columbus on May 4.
 Assisted Benny Feilhaber's game-winning goal in a 2-1 win over Columbus on July 16.
 Made his 200th MLS appearance (including postseason) in a 2-1 win over LA Galaxy on July 19.
 Scored the game-winner as a substitute in a 2-1 win at Toronto on July 26.
-Has showcased his versatility throughout the season, starting in defense, midfield and attack on the left side.
+Showcased his versatility throughout the season, starting in defense, midfield and attack on the left side.
+MLS Playoffs: Played nine minutes as a substitite in a 2-1 loss at New York in the Eastern Conference Knockout Round (Oct.
+30).
 CCL: Played in both legs of the 2013-14 CONCACAF Champions League quarterfinals vs. Cruz Azul, playing 90 minutes in the second leg on March 19.
 Made one substitute appearance (45 minutes) in the 2014-15 group stage.
 Open Cup: Played 90 minutes at right back in a 2-0 fourth round win over Minnesota United FC on June 18.
 Played 30 minutes in a 3-1 fifth round loss to Portland on June 24.
 Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park.

 2013: MLS: Appeared in 16 games (10 starts) in his second season with Sporting KC.
 Peterson made his first appearance of the season on April 27 against the Portland Timbers after undergoing shoulder surgery during the offseason.
 Assisted on Kei Kamara's game-tying goal in a 1-1 tie vs. the Houston Dynamo on May 26.
 Playoffs: Appeared in three MLS Cup Playoff matches.
 Started the first leg of the Conference Semifinal series vs. New England and the first leg of the Conference Championship series vs. Houston.
 Came on as a late-game sub in the second leg of the Conference Championship vs. Houston.
 CCL: Made three appearances (two starts) in the 2013-14 CONCACAF Champions League group stage.
 Scored the game-tying goal off a short corner kick in a 1-1 tie vs. Real Esteli on September 17.
 Open Cup: Appeared in two Lamar Hunt U.S. Open Cup matches tallying an assist in a 2-0 win over Des Moines Menace on May 29.